earthai-tech/watex/README.md

 ## Documentation

-Visit the [package website](https://watex.readthedocs.io/en/latest/) for more resources.
+Visit the [library website](https://watex.readthedocs.io/en/latest/) for more resources.
 You can also quick browse the software [API reference](https://watex.readthedocs.io/en/latest/api_references.html) and flip through the [examples page](https://watex.readthedocs.io/en/latest/glr_examples/index.html) to see some of expected results.
 Furthermore, the
 [step-by-step guide](https://watex.readthedocs.io/en/latest/glr_examples/applications/index.html#applications-step-by-step-guide) is elaborated for real-world engineering problems such as computing DC parameters and predicting the k-parameter.
 For deep implementation, consult the [user guide](https://watex.readthedocs.io/en/latest/user_guide.html) instead.
 A tangible example using watex can be found in the published [case history](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2021WR031623) paper.
 To conclude, a [wiki page](https://github.com/WEgeophysics/watex/wiki) can also be visited for more curiosity.